TryGhost/migrate/packages/mg-hubspot-api/README.md

-# Migrate Hubspot API
+# Migrate HubSpot API

-Export content from Hubspot using their API, and generate a `zip` file you can import into a Ghost installation.
+Export content from HubSpot using their API, and generate a `zip` file you can import into a Ghost installation.

 See how to [get your API key](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key).